-'Call of Duty', the stalwart video game veteran, turns 20
+'Call Of Duty', The Stalwart Video Game Veteran, Turns 20

 “We're really proud,” Faries said.

-Video games are, "arguably the most dynamic global form of entertainment right now and to have 'Call of Duty' as a leading franchise in that conversation is an honor."
+Video games are,“arguably the most dynamic global form of entertainment right now and to have 'Call of Duty' as a leading franchise in that conversation is an honour”.

 Legal Disclaimer: